 Most sponsorship proposals are awful.

 If you’re guilty of even one of these things, selling sponsorship is going to be monumentally more difficult for you.
-I’ve got lots of resources for addressing these issues listed at the bottom of this article, but I wanted to let you in on a trick I’ve been teaching in my sponsorship workshops for the past few years that I really haven’t covered here before:
+I’ve got lots of resources for addressing these issues, and a great place to start is my Best of Sponsorship Sales Resources roundup.
+But I wanted to let you in on a trick I’ve been teaching in my sponsorship workshops for the past few years that I really haven’t covered here before:

 A great sponsorship proposal is structured exactly like a Hollywood blockbuster.